-USING SOCIAL MEDIA TO PROMOTE CTE
+Using Social Media to Promote CTE

-In the last few years, social media use has grown dramatically.
-Facebook has more than 500 million members and Twitter has 190 million users sharing the latest news happening around the world.
-Media, administration officials and Members of Congress are using social media to share the latest policy news.
+It is difficult to overstate the power of social media.
+Facebook has over 2.85 billion members, Youtube has 2.29 billion, Instagram has 1 billion and Twitter has 206 million users sharing the latest news around the world.
+Media, administration and members of Congress use these channels to share the latest policy news.

 Reporters, editors and publications are using social networks to connect with their users, share stories and gather story ideas from their readers.

-A national survey of reporters and editors revealed that:
+An international survey of reporters and editors revealed that two-thirds of journalists engage with readers at least daily on social media.

-- 89 percent use blogs for story research - 65 percent turn to social media sites such as Facebook and LinkedIn - 52 percent utilize microblogging services such as Twitter

-With more than 1,600 media representatives on

-Twitter, including more than 130 education reporters, social media is a great opportunity to share stories and information with the media.
+With over 90 percent of journalists active on Facebook, and the profession making up almost one-quarter of all verified accounts on Twitter worldwide, social media is a great opportunity to share stories and information with the media.
 Reporters and editors use social media to collect contacts for stories and gather ideas from readers and public relations representatives.
 Using Twitter to share stories and educate the media is a fast, effective way to promote the value of CTE.